 Thinking about your target audience and the demographics of each social media site is important.
 For instance, Facebook is good because it’s relevant to anyone and everyone.
 Linkedin on the other hand is mostly for the over 35’s which means it may not be ideal for everyone.

 Equally as important, is ensuring that you are producing the right content for the right platform as mentioned above.
 If your online marketing content is mostly visual, Twitter and Instagram are ideal as they allow for images with little to no text.
-If your content is textual – then Facebook and Blogs are fantastic as they are designed for reading.
+Text-based posts are best for Facebook and Blogs.

 You also need to think about what each person is using the site for.
 Do they spend time reading content?
 Are they watching videos, Are they looking through images?
 You don’t go on Linkedin to post selfies, just as you don’t go on Facebook to proposition businesses for potential partnerships and understanding this is key.